Epsilon Command Line Flags ||

 file.
 You can add new environments by editing this file.

-manual.
-You can use the Alt-x release-notes command to read it.
+versions of Epsilon.
+You can use the Alt-x release-notes command to

 - The Windows-based installer creates this file to